ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-140.md

 ---
-title: Welcome to IPFS Weekly 140
+title: 'Welcome to IPFS Weekly 140: Starling Lab, Web3 Weekend, Snapshot Labs, and More'
 description: Announcing the launch of Starling Lab, Web3Weekend Recap, XSL Labs' new video on IPFS, and more!
 author: Emily Vaughan